kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

      - Note:
        - The liveness probe is used to tell Kubernetes when the application is live.
 Due to the size of the traditional WAS image, the initialDelaySeconds attribute has been set to 90 seconds to give the container time to start.
        - The readiness probe is used to tell Kubernetes whether the application is ready to serve requests.
-       - You may store property file based configuration files as configmaps and secrets, and bind their contents into the `/etc/websphere` directory.
+       - You may store property file based configuration files such as configmaps and secrets, and bind their contents into the `/etc/websphere` directory.
        - When the container starts, the server startup script will apply all the property files found in the `/etc/websphere` directory to reconfigure the server.
        - For our example, the `volumeMounts` and `volumes` are used to bind the contents of the secret `authdata` into the directory `/etc/websphere` during container startup.
        - After it is bound, it will appear as the file `/etc/websphere/authdata.properties`.